 The second posting must occur no later than 30 days after the first and, like the first posting, it will last 60 days.
 The following information must be included:

 No report to the CNESST is required after you have completed your pay equity exercise.
-If you are audited or fail to meet your deadline, the CNESST might request a copy of your posted results.
+If you are audited or if a complaint is filed, the CNESST might request a copy of your posted results.

 The data you used to conduct the exercise must be kept for six years after you post the results.
-Not only is this a legal requirement, but the data will prove useful five years down the road when you conduct your pay equity audit.
+Not only is this a legal requirement, but the data will prove useful five years down the road when you conduct your pay equity maintenance assessment.

 Complete the Employer's Statement on Pay Equity (DEMES)